MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 The Phoneword application introduced several concepts not covered in this guide.
 These concepts include:

--  **Automatic Creation of View Controllers** – When we enter a class name for the View Controller in the  **Properties Pad** , the iOS designer checks if that class exists and then generates the View Controller backing class for us.
+-  **Automatic Creation of view controllers** – When we enter a class name for the view controller in the  **Properties Pad** , the iOS designer checks if that class exists and then generates the view controller backing class for us.
 For more information on this and other iOS designer features, refer to the  [Introduction to the iOS Designer](~/ios/user-interface/designer/introduction.md) guide.
--  **Table View Controller** – The  `CallHistoryController` is a Table View Controller.
-A Table View Controller contains a Table View, the most common layout and data display tool in iOS.
+-  **Table view controller** – The  `CallHistoryController` is a Table view controller.
+A Table view controller contains a Table View, the most common layout and data display tool in iOS.
 Tables are beyond the scope of this guide.
-For more information on Table View Controllers, please refer to the  [Working with Tables and Cells](~/ios/user-interface/controls/tables/index.md) guide.
+For more information on Table view controllers, please refer to the  [Working with Tables and Cells](~/ios/user-interface/controls/tables/index.md) guide.
--   **Storyboard ID** – Setting the Storyboard ID creates a View Controller class in Objective-C containing the code-behind for the View Controller in the Storyboard.
-We use the Storyboard ID to find the Objective-C class and instantiate the View Controller in the Storyboard.
+-   **Storyboard ID** – Setting the Storyboard ID creates a view controller class in Objective-C containing the code-behind for the view controller in the Storyboard.
+We use the Storyboard ID to find the Objective-C class and instantiate the view controller in the Storyboard.
 For more information on Storyboard IDs, please refer to the  [Introduction to Storyboards](~/ios/user-interface/storyboards/index.md) guide.

 ## Summary

 Congratulations, you’ve completed your first multi-screen iOS application!

 In this guide we introduced the MVC pattern and used it to create a multi-screened application.
-We also explored Navigation Controllers and their role in powering iOS navigation.
+We also explored navigation controllers and their role in powering iOS navigation.
 You now have the solid foundation you need to start developing your own Xamarin.iOS applications.

 Next, let’s learn to build cross-platform applications with Xamarin with the [Introduction to Mobile Development](~/cross-platform/get-started/introduction-to-mobile-development.md) and [Building Cross-Platform Applications](~/cross-platform/app-fundamentals/building-cross-platform-applications/index.md) guides.